Using Fixture Groups

 Record a Group

-If the Groups window is not visible, you can show it by pressing View/Open, Group (above numeric keys).
+If the Groups window is not visible, you can show it by pressing Open/View, Group (above numeric keys).

-Press Group (top right of the numeric keys) then Record Group.
-You can also press Record then Group.
+- Press Group (top right of the numeric keys) then Record Group.
+You can also press then Group.

-Touch an empty button in the Groups window, or press the grey button of a fader handle where you want to store the group (not the main playback faders), or press C Store to store as a numbered group.
+- Touch an empty button in the Groups window, or press the Select button of a fader handle where you want to store the group, or press Store to store as a numbered group.

 - You can also press Avo and Group to go directly to the Record Group menu, or on the screen touch the button twice to use Quick Record - on the first touch the button will turn red with a +, on the second touch the group will be recorded.